Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 What this means for us is that, similarly to regular BRDFs, we will have to pre-compute transform matrices for our MSBRDF but also that:

 * There is no need to store a 2D table since we factored-out the view-dependent part of the BRDF and only a dependence on roughness $\alpha$ remains
-* Due to the isotropic and smooth nature of the MSBRDF, there shouldn't be a need to handle anisotropy or complicated coefficients so the matrix $M$ should be simpler
+* Due to the isotropic and smooth nature of the MSBRDF, there shouldn't be a need to handle anisotropy or complicated coefficients so the matrix $M^{-1}$ should be simpler

 ### Fitting